MicrosoftDocs/azure-reference-other/studio-module-reference/feature-selection-modules.md

 ---
 # Feature Selection modules

-This article describes the modules in Azure Machine Learning Studio that you can use for feature selection.
+This article describes the modules in Azure Machine Learning Studio (classic) that you can use for feature selection.

 [!INCLUDE [studio-ui-applies-label](../includes/studio-ui-applies-label.md)]

 Feature selection is an important tool in machine learning.
-Machine Learning Studio provides multiple methods for performing feature selection.
+Machine Learning Studio (classic) provides multiple methods for performing feature selection.
 Choose a feature selection method based on the type of data that you have, and the requirements of the statistical technique that's applied.

 This article covers: